 History of the Theatre Royal

 In 1834 a consortium of Hobart Town’s business leaders was formed with the aim of establishing a permanent theatre for the rapidly expanding colony.
 The theatre was designed by Peter Degraves, founder of Cascade, Australia’s oldest brewery, and has walls of convict-carved stone.
+The building design was approved by John Lee Archer, Colonial Engineer.

 Built among the public houses, brothels, factories and tiny workers’ cottages of Wapping, the theatre opened in 1837.